-- Insert key in ignition and turn to ON position. - 2.
-Test throttle control lever. - 3.
-Activate primer (2 to 3 times).
-Primer is not necessary when engine is warm. - 4.
+- 1. Insert key in ignition and turn to ON position. - 2.
+Test throttle control lever.
+Then activate primer (2 to 3 times).
+Primer is not necessary if engine is warm. - 3.
 Make sure the tether cut-out cap is in position and that the cord is attached to your body.
-Check that the emergency cut-out button is in the released upper position. - 5.
-Grasp manual starter handle firmly and pull slowly until a resistance is felt then pull vigorously.
+Check that the emergency cut-out button is in the released upper position. - Grasp manual starter handle firmly and pull slowly until a resistance is felt then pull vigorously.
 Slowly release rewind starter handle.